microsoft/BotFramework-WebChat/samples/19.b.single-sign-on-for-intranet-apps/README.md

 ## How can I reset my authorization?

-To reset application authorization, please follow steps below.
+To reset application authorization, please follow the steps below.

 1. On the [AAD dashboard page](https://portal.office.com/account/#apps), wait until "App permissions" loads.
 Here you see how many apps you have authorized
 1. Click "Change app permissions"